The VAUDE travel policy serves to help us reduce business trips as much as possible and to make them as environmentally friendly as possible.

 We have set ourselves the goal of reducing emissions from passenger transport (business travel and commuting) by 10 % by 2020 (base year 2015).
-We are, unfortunately, still a stretch away from this goal.
-In 2016, emissions from business travel rose by 4% compared to 2015.
+We still have a way to go to meet this goal.
+Read more here.

 As a general rule, we prefer rail travel to air travel at VAUDE – especially within Germany and on many European routes.
-We have defined a “pain threshold” to which we find rail travel reasonable – although the cost is often higher and we have to endure bad connection or delays.
+We have defined a “pain threshold” for the preference of rail travel – although the cost is often higher and we sometimes have to endure inconvenient connections or delays.

 Rail travel is our first choice for distances up to 600 km (second choice: carpooling).
-For stretches over 600 km and an increase in time of at least 30 %, flying is allowed.
+For stretches over 600 km and an increase in travel time of at least 30 %, flying is allowed.